 Your enquiry has been sent to us.
 We will be in touch with you as soon as possible.

-Our ambition is to also capture the attention of men and women working on the land, so keep your eye on your local newspaper and social media sites to see when we are coming to your region.
+Our ambition is to also capture the attention of men and women working on the land, so keep your eye on your local newspaper and our It's A Bloke Thing Facebook page to see when we are coming to your region.

 If you would like to have the roadshow in your area please send in a request.

 "It was a fantastic opportunity to get the topic in the front and minds of our employees.
-Us blokes tend not want to talk about personal medical issues so it was great to see employees having general discussion around not just prostate cancer but health and general wellbeing.
+Us blokes tend not to want to talk about personal medical issues so it was great to see employees having a general discussion around not just prostate cancer but health and general wellbeing.
 I believe your roadshow will continue to be a journey and driver to get the blokes to wake up to themselves and not be afraid to get tested and know their PSA Score.
-The small wallet sized cards that you handed out will certainly be a helpful reminder for me personally.
+The small wallet-sized cards that you handed out will certainly be a helpful reminder for me personally"

 "It was our pleasure having you as our guest at Wagner Composite Fibre Technologies, it is always interesting and very warming when listening to a speaker that not only delivers the message well but also understands the importance of honing in on the respective crowd.
-For me personally I am 40 years of age and having sat in a session similar to this about three years ago got me thinking about my PSA’ score but that was about as far as it went, yesterday I called my local GP’ whom I have been with since birth and have booked an appointment to start the chat.
-I am sure this has prompted conversations and awareness in our workplace and will definitely be appreciated by all staff from CFT that you gave your time in speaking with the team regarding the “It’s A Bloke Thing” campaign.
+For me personally, I am 40 years of age, and having sat in a session similar to this about three years ago got me thinking about my PSA’ score but that was about as far as it went, yesterday I called my local GP’ whom I have been with since birth and have booked an appointment to start the chat.
+I am sure this has prompted conversations and awareness in our workplace and will definitely be appreciated by all staff from CFT that you gave your time in speaking with the team regarding the 'It’s A Bloke Thing' campaign."

 "That was an awesome Talk and I know everyone got a lot out of it.
-I am Booked in for a PSA at 8am tomorrow when I get home.
-Just passing on my appreciation.
+I am Booked in for a PSA at 8 am tomorrow when I get home.
+Just passing on my appreciation."

 Ph: 0417 739 166